M.A.G.I.Q. Communication

 • responds to how something feels, not how well it is explained

-If I think about caring for a physical wound.
-I naturally:
+If we think about caring for a physical wound, we naturally:

 • move slowly and gently

-• change my approach instantly if the person reacts
+• change our approach instantly if the person reacts

 Every small interaction can either soothe or hurt.